 Submissions deadline date: midnight Sunday 17 February 2019

-The Sermon of the Year competition aims to encourage and celebrate the art of preaching.
+The Sermon of the Year aims to encourage and celebrate the art of preaching.
 We believe in the power of God’s Word and the inspiration of the Holy Spirit that bring encounters with God when people preach and others hear them.

-The competition is open to everyone!
+The event is open to everyone!
 We welcome entries from people writing their first sermon - to those who are just beginning to preach - to those who may be seasoned preachers and to those who are established ministers.
 We are looking for people with passion, potential and natural gifting in communicating the Word of God.